 Medical treatments for cat acne

-Dr. Piccione shares that treatment often initially involves topical products.
+Dr Piccione shares that treatment often initially involves topical products.
 Usually, this is a highly effective antibiotic ointment rubbed directly onto the affected skin.
-In other cases, your veterinarian might prescribe a special shampoo to flush gunk from the hair follicle; they might opt to shave the chin for better hygiene and application of the medicine.
+In other cases, your vet might prescribe a special shampoo to flush gunk from the hair follicle; they might opt to shave the chin for better hygiene and application of the medicine.

 When cat acne is severe, secondary infections might be at play.
 They’ll require oral antibiotics, steroids, or retinoids.
 And to help alleviate pain and discomfort, anti-inflammatory medication might be prescribed, too.